Code-Institute-Submissions/cigarist/README.md

 - Python (version 3.8.6)
 - MongoDB account

+### Heroku Deployment
+To host this project on Heroku please follow the steps below:

+#### Step 1:
+1. Login to Heroku account.

+2. Create a new app.

+3. Select your region.

+#### Step 2: Preparing Local Workspace for Heroku
+1. Create a requirements.txt file in the terminal window of your local IDE type **pip3 freeze --local > requirements.txt**.
+This file is required so that Heroku knows which files needs to be installed.

+2. Create a Procfile in the terminal window of your local IDE type **python app.py > Procfile**.
+This file is required so that Heroku knows which file is used as its entry point to get the app running.

+#### Step 3: Pushing files to Heroku
+1. In the terminal window type in **heroku login** or **heroku login -i** and fill in your heroku credentials and password.

+2. Commit all your files and **push** to your repository master.

+#### Step 4: Setting the Configuration Variables in Heroku
+1. Go back to your Heroku account and go to **settings**
+2. Click on **Reveal Config Vars** to reveal the keys and the values
+3. Set the keys and values as follow:
+    (**KEY: VALUE**)
+    - IP: 0.0.0.0
+    - PORT: 5000
+    - MONGO_DBNAME: YOUR-DATABASE-NAME
+    - MONGO_URI: mongodb+srv://root:**YOURPASSWORD**@**YOUR-CLUSTER-NAME**.2qobt.mongodb.net/**YOUR-DATABASE-NAME**?retryWrites=true&w=majority
+    - SECRET_KEY: YOURSECRETKEY

+#### Step 5: Open App in Heroku
+1. Click on **deploy** button on the Heroku dashboard.

+2. Site has been deployed to Heroku.

 ### Cloning the Repository
 To work with a local copy of this project the following steps needs to be taken: